rifflabs/.github/README.md

-# holding down the button
+holding down the button til it breaks.